 Aggregation is the process of building sentences which communicate several pieces of information at once.
-Although the messages in our text plan could be realised one-per-sentence, the result would be less than fluent, as exemplified in Figure 8.
+Although the messages in our text plan could be realised one-per-sentence, the result would be less than fluent, as exemplified by the route description in Figure 8.